dreitier/backmon-docs/docs/20-reference/20-backup-definition/25-file-dates.md

 As you can see in the *Default for...* columns, by default they point all to the same value.
 To overwrite those timestamps with your own values, you can use [`.stat files`](#stat--dotstat-files).

 ## `interpolated_timestamp`
-The `interpolated_timestamp` is calculated by *cloudmon* during the file discovery phase.
+The `interpolated_timestamp` is calculated by *backmon* during the file discovery phase.
 If you have defined a file pattern for your backups which contains date formats like `%Y` or `%d`, those values will be applied.
 For missing parts of the date, the timestamp of the selected `.sort` algorithm is used as reference date.
 In case that `.sort` has not been set or has been set to `interpolation`, a fallback to the `modified_at` timestamp happens.

 ## .stat / dotstat files